 (13) "Utility" means a consumer-owned electric utility, as the term consumer-owned utility is defined in RCW 19.29A.010, that is a qualifying utility.

+(x) “Vintage” means the year and month of the generation period for which a REC is created.

 (16) "WREGIS" means the Western Renewable Energy Generation Information System.
 WREGIS is an independent, renewable energy registry and tracking system for the region covered by the Western Interconnection.
 WREGIS creates renewable energy certificates, WREGIS certificates, for verifiable renewable generation from units that register in the registry and tracking system.